 How the air suspension system functions.

 The vehicle is upheld on the frame with a course of action of airbags.
 The vehicle air system, motor air compressor, tanks, lines, and so on.
 These supply air to the valves (HCV) mounted to the edge of the vehicle.
-The valves are associated with the airbags with an airline.
-The linkage which interfaces the HCVs to the axles pivots the HCV valving as it climbs and down.
+The valves are associated with the airbags on an airline.
+The linkage which interfaces the HCVs to the axles pivots the HCV valving as it climbs and descends.